barney29/school-mgmt/README.md

 - Express - is a light weight backend framework which was built for node js

 This school managment is focused on to strength authorization, accountability and transparancy among the client which is _student_ and _the school_.

+Currently it manages up to 10,000 students per year but if you have more students you can extend the generate Id section to generate more id than 10,000.
-**I do not recommend anyone to use this interface since this will suffer your resource**
+**I do not recommend anyone to use this interface since this will suffer your resource unless you think that resources don't concern you**

 # MODELS